 The financial statements have been prepared on the going concern basis, which assumes that the Company will continue to be able to meet its liabilities as they fall due for the foreseeable future.
-At 31 December 2021 the Company had cash balances of £0.6m (2020: £0.5m) and approximately £1.4m as at the date of this report.
-At 31 December 2021, £0.5m of cash is held on deposit with the English Court as security in relation to the UK Proceedings and £1.25m as at the date of this report.
+At 31 December 2022 the Company had cash balances of £3.8m (2021: £0.6m) and approximately £3.7m as at the date of this report.